yltommy/ideation-spring-2025/round1/andrewzx.md

 ## Problem Statement

-News can often be depressing.
-There are days when our life is tough enough thagt we just want to read about news that can make us smile, while some people may want to avoid news about certain topics because they are triggering.
+News can often feel overwhelming or emotionally draining.
+On particularly tough days, readers may crave content that lifts their spirits or want to avoid news topics that are personally triggering.

 ## Target Audience